A review of Click clone cash

 There is no other training within this program to teach you how to make that promised $19k nor any written steps on what to do to be rich.

-No proof that anyone ever received 100k each month as promised, Numerous people lost a lot of money from getting sucked in this system and only 5-10% was able to get their $89.70 back. no customer support.
+No proof that anyone ever received 100k each month as promised, Numerous people lost a lot of money from getting sucked in this system and only 5-10% was able to get their $89.70 back.
+There is no customer support (email or phone).

 All the testimonials are fake, it’s very easy to get people with fake names on marketplaces like fiverr.com to get you any kind of review for just $5.

-Finally, Click Cash clone is basically a method to get you to buy a hosting package and the founder will make a huge commission on each sale just like affiliate marketing.
+In conclusion to my review, Click Cash clone in my opinion is not a legit program.
+It is basically a method to get you to buy a hosting package and the founder will make a huge commission on each sale.

-Click Clone Cash is one of the biggest scams that you need to stay away from.
-You will not make a cent from this system.
-And this is probably the reason why it’s website no longer exist.
+Click Clone Cash is probably one of the biggest scams that you need to stay away from.
+You will most likely not make a cent from this system.
+And this is probably the reason why it’s website no longer exist (UPDATE; This program was relaunched lately.
+So they have not given up the scheme).

 If you are looking to learn how to make money online, check out wealthy affiliate.
 They have all the tools you will ever need to build a successful online business.
 You can join for free and get a feel of the program before deciding whether to upgrade or not.